 Written by Gus Gowland

-Pieces Of String is a tender, funny, emotionally-charged chamber musical that explores how three generations of one family learn to deal with a secret that nobody’s been brave enough to face until today.
+With hauntingly beautiful music and a heart-rending human story, Pieces Of String is a tender, funny, emotionally-charged exploration of how three generations of one family learn to deal with a story that nobody’s been brave enough to tell until today.

 Pieces of String demos have been recorded by West End artists including David Hunter, Daniel Boys, Claire Moore and Charlotte Wakefield.